 The last part is filling your billing info.
 If you want to pay with PayPal, click the “More payment options” link.

-You’ll then be asked to create a password for your account.
-You can use the Password Generator to create a strong and secure password, or create one yourself.
+You’ll then be asked to make a password for your account.
+You can use the Password Generator to make a strong and secure password, or make one yourself.
 It is required to have both capital and lowercase letters, a number, and a special character (?!#, etc.) in order to have a strong enough password to protect your account.

 Now that you are all signed up and are able to log into your account, you can get started installing WordPress!